Multi-Region eCommerce: Tips for Optimizing Your eCommerce Site When Expanding Overseas

 A huge advantage of Virto Commerce architecture is its ability to scale and extend to different regions without the need for multiple platforms, which is an enormous advantage for both IT infrastructure and labor.
 You can manage the core platform with the same IT team while employing additional regional personnel to support local customers.
 With other platforms, you need to duplicate the platform and resources for each region, which is costly and time-consuming.
 Virto Commerce avoids this cost duplication from the outset.

-Below are some of the modules in Virto Commerce that help support multi-regional transition.
+Below are some of the modules in Virto Commerce that help support multiregional transition.

 The Virto Commerce back end has a set of native or extended modules, including a catalog module to support master catalogs.
 These replace the physical catalogs that store master data of product items.
 Master catalogs can be assigned to just one or multiple regions.
 In situations where the master catalog structure and its contents don’t meet the region’s requirements, the Virto Commerce catalog module supports a virtual catalog model.
 Virtual catalogs can be created for each specific region and contain subsets of items from the master catalog.
+Moreover, this is a perfect feature for procurement that Virto procurement marketplace for B2B uses a lot.

 The pricelist module is responsible for managing specific webstores, regions, catalogs, customer groups, and customer prices.
-In addition, the pricelist module supports multi-currency options as well.
+In addition, the pricelist module supports multicurrency options as well.
 This way, it’s possible to upload and manage pricelists in several currencies for different regions.